COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Method

+provides eigenvectors $u_k$ (principal components).
+The initial weights $w_i(0)$ are then aligned along the first two principal components,

-We use the {\fontfamily{cmtt}\selectfont SOMPY}\footnote{\url{https://github.com/sevamoo/SOMPY}} package \citep{moosavi2014sompy} to construct and train the SOM.
-In SOMPY, first the training data are normalized to unit variance with a mean of zero.
-The weight vectors of each cell are initialized using Principal Component Analysis (PCA) \citep{chatfield1980multivariate}, which ensures that the initial weights are close to the input data.
-Input data with similar characteristics are grouped into neighboring cells.
+ensuring that the initial weights are close to the distribution of the input data.
+During training, input data with similar characteristics are grouped into neighboring cells.
 This allows for meaningful analysis of high-dimensional data, through a 2D projection, making SOM a powerful tool for visualizing and organizing complex datasets.

-Figure \ref{fig:flowchart} shows the stages of the process used in this study, which are described in detail in the following sections.
-We use two datasets: the HZ-AGN data and the CW data.
-For both datasets, we applied the same filters and magnitude completeness cuts specific to each dataset and defined separate training and testing subsets.
-We trained the SOM on both the HZ-AGN and CW datasets across four redshift bins.
-The SOM trained on HZ-AGN data is applied to both the HZ-AGN and CW datasets, while the SOM trained on CW data is applied to the CW dataset.
-The physical parameters we aim to study are redshift, stellar mass, SFR, sSFR, and age.